 I was an on-call counselor for their hotline that received calls from young girls who feared they might be pregnant.
 I had no idea how this passion would deepen until I was diagnosed with infertility shortly after I married my husband.
 After much discussion regarding my health and my diagnosis, my husband and I decided to look into adoption as a way to start our family.
 We did a lot of research, talked to adoption counselors, and poured over all of the information from the many adoption agencies in our area.
 We chose "open adoption" for both of our daughters because we felt it was important to share with our daughters all we knew about their biological families; including family heritage and medical information.

-After our second daugther was adopted from The Cradle in Evanston, IL, I wanted to help bring the joy of adoption into the forefront to help educate what adoption really is.
+After our second daughter was adopted from The Cradle in Evanston, IL, I wanted to help bring the joy of adoption into the forefront to help educate what adoption really is.
 So I began volunteering for The Cradle through VAE, "Volunteers For Adoption Education."
 I participated in extensive training with others from the "Adoption Circle" family.
 We spoke in health, early childhood, and gym classes in the northwestern suburbs of the Chicago area, on a regular basis.
 I truly enjoyed talking to teenagers in these classes.
 The Cradle would try to have representation of the "Adoption Circle" at each presentation.
 Often, biological parent(s), adoptive parent(s), or an adoptee would speak.
 My older daughter and her biological father spoke at one of the classes.
-I continued speaking for more than 15 years in these schools and was still receiving requests up until we moved to HIlton Head.
+I continued speaking for more than 15 years in these schools and was still receiving requests up until we moved to Hilton Head.

-After our daughters went off to college, I started volunteering for "Aid For Women of Northen Lake County", a non-profit agency.
+After our daughters went off to college, I started volunteering for "Aid For Women of Northern Lake County", a non-profit agency.
 Founded on the faith and teachings of the Catholic Church, we provided pregnancy tests, prenatal vitamins, education materials, distributed maternity and baby clothes, baby items, counseling, and a 24-hour hotline to clients.
 We offered a calming, listening ear to every caller, including men who called as well.

 Now that I am here on this beautiful island, I feel I am being called to be a resource of information, a calming voice, a non-judgemental ear, and hope to help anyone who is faced with an unplanned pregnancy.

 If you or someone you love wants to talk, feel free to contact me through the Parish Office.
 I will be happy to share information about adoption firsthand and can also share our experiences with an unplanned pregnancy.
-Knowledge and sharing mutual experiances can be truly healing.
+Knowledge and sharing mutual experiences can be truly healing.
 Support means you are never alone.

 Kathleen Whitacre